Residential Living Accommodations

 - Use the link below to submit an application for accommodations and upload your Request for Information Form and any other documentation that supports your application.
 Note: If you have already completed an application in AIM for other accommodations, please do not submit another application.
 Instead, log into your AIM Dashboard and click on "Additional Accommodations or Documentation".

-and Agreements, that must be signed if approved.
+be signed if approved.

 - If there is additional documentation required for approval consideration, the Director will explain what needs to be acquired.